Principled. Conservative. Fighter.

 Ben Cline’s values were shaped growing up right here in the Shenandoah Valley.
 He graduated from Lexington High School in 1990, and earned a law degree from the University of Richmond.
 Introduced by mutual friends, Ben and his wife Elizabeth met in 2004, and are raising their daughters in Rockbridge County.

 Ben’s made a name for himself taking on the status quo in Richmond – never failing to champion common sense, conservative legislation that challenged the liberal orthodoxy of several sitting Democratic Governors.
 As co-chair of the Americans for Prosperity (AFP) chapter in Virginia, Ben was at the forefront of protecting our economic freedom.
 From helping kill Tim Kaine’s tax hike to crafting budget cuts to our bloated state bureaucracy, Ben was at the center of the resistance against the push for bigger and unaccountable government.
+This year, Ben Cline’s multi-year effort to end unrecorded voice votes in the General Assembly finally became reality.
+Now, no bill can be killed without the public knowing which elected officials voted to do so, a major victory for transparency in Richmond.

 He also stood up to his own party leadership in the House of Delegates when they pushed to join Democrats in raising taxes.
 Ben wouldn’t have it.
 He’s forged a path in the General Assembly as a leading conservative fighter serving as House Chairman of the Conservative Caucus, holding those in power accountable and fighting to clean up bureaucratic waste and the political cronyism that grips our system.
 Ben successfully pushed the first significant tax relief since the car tax passage, while also sponsoring legislation that would ban sanctuary cities and a “Constitutional Carry” bill to allow law abiding individuals to carry concealed weapons.
+His leadership on protecting the 2nd Amendment is highlighted by his recent appointment as Chairman of the Militia, Police and Public Safety Committee in the House of Delegates.
+He is the last line of defense in the General Assembly against the Democrat’s aggressive gun control agenda.

 Ben’s efforts have earned him the American Conservative Union’s (ACU) “Conservative Excellence Award” as well as top ratings from leading conservative groups like the VA Tea Party Patriot Federation, the Virginia Family Foundation and an A+ rating from the NRA.